ajy0127/cATO_dashboard_aws/docs/grafana-guide.md

 GROUP BY status
 ```

-A lesson from experience: Use consistent colors across your dashboard for status values.
+**Best Practice**: Use consistent colors across your dashboard for status values.
 If "PASSED" is green in one chart, make sure it's green everywhere.
 Consistency is key for effective compliance communication.

 #### The Risk-Focused Controls Table

-This table highlights your critical controls - the ones that keep CISOs and compliance officers up at night:
+This table highlights critical controls:

 ```sql
 SELECT